davy-beauzil/apiplatform-docs/core/controllers.md

 There is another way to create a custom operation.
 However, we do not encourage its use.
 Indeed, this one disperses the configuration at the same time in the routing and the resource configuration.

+If you use attributes, you can configure route name in your operations to refer to Symfony route with the same name.
 The `post_publication` operation references the Symfony route named `book_post_publication`.

-Since version 2.3, you can also use the route name as operation name by convention, as shown in the following example for `book_post_discontinuation` when neither `method` nor `routeName` attributes are specified.
+Since version 2.3, with attributes or XML/YAML configuration, you can also use the route name as operation name by convention, as shown in the following example for `book_post_discontinuation` when neither `method` nor `routeName` attributes are specified.

 First, let's create your resource configuration: